 But you don’t have to stay up all night just sending your little ones to dreamland.

-In this post, I am sharing with you some of the techniques I personally tried with my baby.
-I am not sure they are scientifically proven or has been studied by anyone, but they worked for me so I am letting you know about it.
+In this post, I share some of the techniques I personally tried with my baby.
+I am not sure they are scientifically proven or studied by anyone, but they worked for me, so I am letting you know about it.

 3 ways to put babies to sleep

 Swaddle your baby

 Using a baby blanket, snugly wrap your little one entire body except for the head.
 Be careful not to make it too tight that you’ll damage her delicate cartilage.

 - First, look for a flat surface where you can place the blanket.
 Then place the blanket on the surface.
 It should be laid like a diamond, then the top corner about 6 inches.